-If we do not achieve compliance with the Minimum Bid Price Rule by November 29, 2010, Nasdaq will provide us with written notification that our Common Stock is subject to delisting.
+As we will not be able to achieve compliance with the Minimum Bid Price Rule by November 29, 2010, we expect that Nasdaq will provide us with written notification that our Common Stock is subject to delisting.
 We may, at that time, appeal Nasdaq's determination to a Nasdaq Hearing Panel.
 We expect at that time that to file an appeal and request a hearing before the Nasdaq Hearing Panel.
 The hearing request will stay the delisting of our Common Stock pending the Panel's decision.
 We believe that having the ability to effect a reverse split, which we are advised is an acceptable method for regaining compliance with the Minimum Bid Price Rule, will help us in our appeal and will potentially provide the basis for continuing to list our Common Stock on the Nasdaq Capital Market.